Matrices¶

 -

-Parameters: - x (matrix) – Finds the norm of this matrix.
+- Find the Matrix norm of a matrix. - Parameters: - x (matrix) – Finds the norm of this matrix.

 - ord (Int or string.) – Assumed to be one of “fro”, -2, -1, 1 or 2